hasaanmalik15/ML-with-R/readme.md

-Machine Learning Project with R Programming
+<h2>Machine Learning Project with R Programming</h2>

 This project is all about using R programming and relevant libraries to apply machine learning algorithms to solve problems and analyze data.
 Here's a brief overview of what's done in the project:

-In this project, we used R to develop and evaluate machine learning models.
+In this project, I used R programming to develop and evaluate machine learning models.
 I focused on the following key algorithms:

 Linear Regression: Used linear regression to predict numeric outcomes based on predictor variables.
 Auto dataset was used that is included in the “ISLR” package.